Physiotherapy

 Am I eligible for physiotherapy?

-You don’t have to see your doctor before you see a physiotherapist.
-However, it is good to see your doctor to talk about options and to get a referral.
+You don't have to see your doctor for a referral to see a physiotherapist.
+But it can be a good idea to see your doctor to:

-Medicare covers some visits, but only if your doctor has referred you.
+Medicare may cover some visits for certain conditions, but only if your doctor has referred you and you have a Chronic Disease Management Plan.

 If you have private health insurance, it might cover physiotherapy.
-Check what your plan covers before you go.
+Check what your plan covers before your appointment.

 Learn more here about the development and quality assurance of healthdirect content.